 The Write Stuff

-A STATIONERY STORE MIGHT seem like an unlikely place to find love.
+A stationary store might seem like an unlikely place to find love.
 But Bob Slate is where self-described “pen addict” Laura Donohue spent her Harvard undergrad days in the early ’80s, lusting after cards and swooning over school supplies.
 Donohue became a loyal customer — and she wasn’t the only one.
 Last March, she stopped by the Mass.
 Ave. spot for a new Cross pen, only to be confronted by crying patrons who were dismayed that the shop, which opened its doors in 1933, would be closing.

 Ready to retire, the owners, brothers Mallory and Justin Slate, had decided to shutter all three Bob Slate locations.
 That’s when Donohue realized that she wanted a change, too.
 So she quit her stressful corporate job and, without a second thought, bought the business.
 “I’m a very decisive person,” she explains.
 “When something strikes me that I want to do, I don’t hesitate.”